ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 C.J.M: Suggestion: Some hints could be given to the user in order help the user in the ways:1) How to take advantage of data added to 3W compared to previous version and 2) cautions about the use of new variables since many of them are not available

+_P.M.C.
+Note: State labels have also been added to this version of the dataset._
+_P.M.C.
+Suggestion: Inform how the dataset should be cited if used in some work._

 ### Code Availability ⁉️